intel-analytics/ipex-llm/python/llm/example/GPU/HuggingFace/Multimodal/MiniCPM-V-2_6/README.md

 - `--repo-id-or-model-path REPO_ID_OR_MODEL_PATH`: argument defining the huggingface repo id for the MiniCPM-V-2_6 (e.g. `openbmb/MiniCPM-V-2_6`) to be downloaded, or the path to the huggingface checkpoint folder.
 It is default to be `'openbmb/MiniCPM-V-2_6'`.
 - `--image-url-or-path IMAGE_URL_OR_PATH`: argument defining the image to be infered.
 It is default to be `'http://farm6.staticflickr.com/5268/5602445367_3504763978_z.jpg'`.
 - `--prompt PROMPT`: argument defining the prompt to be infered (with integrated prompt format for chat).
 It is default to be `'What is in the image?'`.
-- `--n-predict N_PREDICT`: argument defining the max number of tokens to predict.
-It is default to be `32`.
 - `--stream`: flag to chat in streaming mode

 #### Sample Output